dragos-cojocari/nodejs-runmacro/README.md

 Run Word macros in a node.js server

 Usage: POST request on /macro with two form parameters
-- macro: the name of the macro to run
+- macro: the name of the macro to run.
+Only alphanumerical characters are permitted
 - document: the Word document

 Response: